Songs About Fucking

-Songs About Fucking is the second and final studio album by American rock band Big Black, released in 1987 by Touch and Go Records.
+Songs About Fucking is the second and final studio album by American rock band Big Black, released on September 10, 1987, by Touch and Go Records.
 The album includes a rendition of Kraftwerk's "The Model" in a remixed version from that which appeared on Big Black's then-recent single.
 The compact disc of Songs About Fucking added the other side of that single, a cover of Cheap Trick's "He's a Whore".

 Background and recording

 Steve Albini has said that Songs About Fucking is the Big Black album that he is most satisfied with.
 In a 1992 interview with Maximumrocknroll magazine, Albini said:

 The best was side one of Songs About Fucking.
 I was real pleased with the way we did that.
 We just hopped into the studio, banged all the songs out and hopped out.
 Didn't take long, didn't cost much, just real smooth.
 Side two we recorded at a more leisurely pace and I think that hurt us.
 And that Cheap Trick song got on the tape and the CD by accident, and we just left it on.

 The band had already decided to split up before the album was recorded, prompted by guitarist Santiago Durango's decision to enroll in law school and the band's desire to quit at what they felt was a creative peak.